 Learn about children in slavery and fundraise to unlock the childhood of victims around the world

-More than 40.3 million people live in slavery around the world, of which at least 10 million are children.
+Around 50 million people live in slavery around the world – a quarter of which are children.

 Education is crucial to ending slavery.
 Attending school and receiving an education, increases children’s chance of finding decent work and avoiding exploitation.
 It is so important that children are aware of and understand these issues.
 This term, for the Day of Remembrance for the Victims of Slavery and the Transatlantic Slave Trade, the 25th March, join other schools throughout the UK in learning about modern slavery and how it affects children around the world.